 If you want to follow producer and director, Brando Crawford, follow him on Instagram at @professorbrando for behind the scenes every step of the process.

-Or visit brandocrawford.com to learn more about him and his efforts.
+Or visit his personal website, www.brandocrawford.com to learn more about him and his projects.

-Consider becoming a Patreon to directly support the expenses of our group (Commissioned Art and publicity totaling $300 and $1,250 per reading)
+Consider becoming a Patreon to directly support the expenses of our group (We commission the art and also staff a PR team totaling nearly $1,350 per reading)

 Continue to make a difference!